 Remote Cash Capture is one of the main trends of recent years for retail cash management.
-Small, medium and especially large retail chains increasingly use it as an alternative to traditional CIT service.
-This is a convenient and safe procedure, which greatly simplifies depositing, reduces the cost of cash collection, optimizes workflows, makes cash management more transparent and improves quality of cash handling processes at the merchant‘s side.
+Small, medium, and huge retail chains increasingly use it as an alternative to traditional CIT service.
+This is a convenient and safe procedure, which greatly simplifies depositing, reduces the cost of cash collection, optimizes workflows, makes cash management more transparent, and improves the quality of cash handling processes at the merchant‘s side.

-Not many projects have been implemented so far, but those which have, have already shown an impressive result.
-Banks and their clients are satisfied with the progress of pilot projects, and some of them even strive to get away from the classic Cash-In Transit services.
-At the same time, the cost of Automated Deposit Machines (ADM) is still too high for small and medium enterprizes.
+Not many projects have been implemented so far, but those have already shown an impressive result.
+Banks and their clients are satisfied with pilot projects’ progress, and some of them even strive to get away from the classic Cash-In Transit services.
+Simultaneously, Automated Deposit Machines (ADM) cost is still too high for small and medium enterprises.
 So, banks could help them by purchasing and installing the ADM in convenient public areas chosen by business representatives.

-Let's take a look at the three main types of locations, where Automated Deposit Machines could provide effective remote cash capture.
+Let’s look at the three main types of locations where Automated Deposit Machines could provide effective remote cash capture.

 ADM deployment in stores could solve this problem.

-At the end of the working day the cashier takes the money out of the cash desk and deposits it using the ADM.
-The Automated Deposit Machine verifies and counts the deposited notes, and instantly credits money to the bank account.
-Than the bank and the CIT service bears all responsibility for money storage and delivery.
+At the end of the working day, the cashier takes the money out of the cash desk and deposits it using the ADM.
+The Automated Deposit Machine verifies and counts the deposited notes and instantly credits money to the bank account.
+Then the bank and the CIT service bears all responsibility for money storage and delivery.

-For big retail chains there is one more advantage – the cash gap is reduced.
-Retailer is interested to get the money to the current account as soon as possible.
-The classic cash collection method entails it‘s own problems like having to wait several days for the CIT service and later seeing the money hit the account.
+For big retail chains, there is one more advantage – the cash gap is reduced.
+The retailer is interested in getting the money to the current account as soon as possible.
+The classic cash collection method entails its own problems, like waiting several days for the CIT service and later seeing the money hit the account.
 This significantly limits the flexibility of cash management.

 Small merchants in marketplaces are mostly customers of different banks.
 To use the ADM, they have to sign an agreement with the provider of cash capture service.
-It gives additional profit and opportunity of attracting new customers for banks to offer them various banking products.
+It gives additional profit and attracts new customers for banks to offer them various banking products.

 In some countries, the use of Automated Deposit Machines will be relevant even in street-markets.
-Of course, it is necessary to pay special attention to the place of deployment: it should be a well secured zone indoors.
+Of course, it is necessary to pay special attention to deployment: it should be a well-secured zone indoors.

 Scheme of cash capture in marketplaces

-Installing the ADM in the bank branch allows to unload the operators.
+Installing the ADM in the bank branch allows unloading the operators.
 A significant part of the services (depositing cash, credit payments, etc.) could be redirected to the in-branch self-service zones.

 Cash-in Box.iQ is the product developed by BS/2.
 It is a complex Remote Cash Capture solution.
-Reliable deposit machines come with special software that can be integrated with the Core Banking System.
+Reliable deposit machines come with special software that can integrate with the Core Banking System.
 Cash-in Box.iQ use modern ways of authorization like face recognition.